amirkeren/bluemix-lab2/README.md

 # Creating the sequence

-We will now create the sequence mediator-action -> watson-translator
+We will now create the sequence translator-mediator-action -> watson-translator

 1. Click on "Link into a Sequence"